derekbrokeit/tssh/README.md

 ### file-system mounting

-For those times you need to interact directly with your remote computers, file system, I've got you covered.
+For those times you need to interact directly with your remote computer's file system, I've got you covered.
 To use this, you must install `sshfs`, which is available on most package distributions.
 Also, please setup the environent variable `SSHFS_DIR` (in the same wasy as `LOGS_DIR`), which will be a place to mount your remote file systems.

+    # setup the environment variable
     $ echo "export SSFS_DIR='~/sshfs'" >> ~/.bashrc
     $ source ~/.bashrc

+    # ok, now let's get going
     $ tssfs remote
     tsshfs: successfully mounted /Users/user_name/sshfs/remote_server
     # now you can go there and see what's available